United States Special Operations Command

 The United States Special Operations Command (USSOCOM or SOCOM) is the unified combatant command charged with overseeing the various special operations component commands of the Army, Marine Corps, Navy, and Air Force of the United States Armed Forces.
-The command is part of the Department of Defense and is the only unified combatant command created by an Act of Congress.
+The command is part of the Department of Defense.
 USSOCOM is headquartered at MacDill Air Force Base in Tampa, Florida.

 The idea of an American unified special operations command had its origins in the aftermath of Operation Eagle Claw, the disastrous attempted rescue of hostages at the American embassy in Iran in 1980.
-The ensuing investigation, chaired by Admiral James L. Holloway III, the retired Chief of Naval Operations, cited lack of command and control and inter-service coordination as significant factors in the failure of the mission.
+The ensuing investigation, chaired by Admiral James L. Holloway III, the retired chief of naval operations, cited lack of command and control and inter-service coordination as significant factors in the failure of the mission.
 Since its activation on 16 April 1987, U.S. Special Operations Command has participated in many operations, from the 1989 invasion of Panama to the war on terror.

 USSOCOM is involved with clandestine activity, such as direct action, special reconnaissance, counter-terrorism, foreign internal defense, unconventional warfare, psychological warfare, civil affairs, and counter-narcotics operations.
 Each branch has a distinct Special Operations Command that is capable of running its own operations, but when the different special operations forces need to work together for an operation, USSOCOM becomes the joint component command of the operation, instead of a SOC of a specific branch.

 History

 The unwieldy command and control structure of separate U.S. military special operations forces (SOF), which led to the failure of Operation Eagle Claw in 1980, highlighted the need within the US Department of Defense for reform and reorganization.
-The US Army Chief of Staff, General Edward C. "Shy" Meyer, had already helped create the U.S. Delta Force in 1977.
+The US Army chief of staff, General Edward C. "Shy" Meyer, had already helped create the U.S. Delta Force in 1977.
 Following Eagle Claw, he called for a further restructuring of special operations capabilities.
 Although unsuccessful at the joint level, Meyer nevertheless went on to consolidate Army SOF units under the new 1st Special Operations Command in 1982.